 Now on to the Facts!

 1.)
-There are four types of puffins.
-Three of the puffin species look like your standard puffin.
-One, called a rhinoceros auklet, doesn’t look much like a puffin at all, but technically still is.
+There are 4 species of puffins.
+3 of the puffin species look like your standard puffin.
+1, called a rhinoceros auklet, doesn’t look much like a puffin at all, but technically still is.

 2.)
 A puffin weighs about as much as a can of soda!